Liyubov/mobility_analysis_openhumans/README.md

 https://bluehub.jrc.ec.europa.eu/migration/app/index.html?state=5cc845a97758cd17cdecd1fb

-b. human mobility data from Erasmus network of student exchanges, and Openhumans open data from Openhumans.org
+b. human mobility data from Erasmus network of student exchanges, and Openhumans open data from www.openhumans.org
+and inspired from notebooks from https://github.com/gedankenstuecke Open Humans

 Erasmus travels is a subnetwork of the first network a., since most of the time students are taking flights while travelling.